kareiva/wb7fhc-cw-decoder/README.md

    the sooner it locks into solid copy.

    After a reset, the following text is very difficult to lock in on:
-   'SHE IS HIS SISTER' because there are only two dahs in the whole phrase and they come near the end.
-However, if you reset and then send 'CALL ME WOODY' it will match your speed quite quickly.
+   `SHE IS HIS SISTER` because there are only two dahs in the whole phrase and they come near the end.
+However, if you reset and then send `CALL ME WOODY` it will match your speed quite quickly.

    This project is built around the 20x4 LCD display.
 The sketch includes funtions for word wrap and scrolling.
 If a word extends beyond the 20